 What Causes Chronic Motor Tic Disorder?

 Who Is at Risk for Chronic Motor Tic

-Recognizing the Signs of a Chronic Motor Tic Disorder
+Recognizing the Symptoms of Chronic Motor

 People with chronic motor tic disorder

 - facial grimacing

 - excessive blinking, twitching, jerking, or

 - sudden, uncontrollable movements of the legs,

 - sounds such as throat clearing, grunts, or

-Tics may be made worse by the following:
+Tics may be made worse by:

 - excitement or stimulation

-- fatigue or sleep depravation
+- fatigue or sleep deprivation

 - extreme temperatures